colinoflynn/raymarine-axiom-rescue/README.md

 ```

 You will find these in the "apps" directory now.

+*Note that Axiom is a 32 bit OS and the only apk packages that will work are the armeabi-v7a.apk architecture.

+Also:

+When installing via SSH you have to use absolute path:

+For example:
+If you cd into /sdcard/Download and execute pm install ./something.apk it will fail with URI error, It must be absolute Ie. pm install /sdcard/Download/something.apk

 Generally you can use android commands that you'll find available in tutorials mentioning the `adb shell`.
 Normally it's assumed you are connecting via adb and not just SSHing into the unit.
 See details above for turning on USB debugging instead, which lets you use `adb` directly instead of the shell.
 This is much easier in practice for most
 tasks you need to do.